Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

   - Screenshot at 50% values of input and output
   - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/38a1476b-9225-4f18-a770-0bff4448b3d0)

+## Fall Cell Delay
-## Fall Cell Delay = Time taken by output to fall to 50% of its final value - Time taken by input to rise to 50% of its final value
+  - Fall Cell Delay = Time taken by output to fall to 50% of its final value - Time taken by input to rise to 50% of its final value
   - 50% of 3.3V = 1.65V
   - Time taken by output to fall to 50% of its final value is 4.077ns
   - Time taken by input to rise to 50% of its final value is 4.050ns